cqframework/cql-tests/CHANGE_MANAGEMENT.md

 ## Committers

 Committers are community members who have shown that they are committed to the continued development of the project through ongoing engagement with the community.
 New committers can be nominated by any existing committer.
 Once they have been nominated, there will be a vote by the DQIC Steering Committee (DSC; see below).
 Committer voting is one of the few activities that takes place on the private management list.
 This is to allow DSC members to freely express their opinions about a nominee without causing embarrassment.
 Once the vote has been held, the aggregated voting results are published on the public mailing list.
 The nominee is entitled to request an explanation of any ‘no’ votes against them, regardless of the outcome of the vote.
 This explanation will be provided by the DSC Chair (see below) and will be anonymous and constructive in nature. <br> <br>
-&nbsp; &nbsp; **NOTE** As a committer, membership in the DQIC is required, which requires compliance with the DQIC charter, and a monthly membership fee.
-Contact [DQIC’s Executive Committee](https://www.ncqa.org/digital-quality-implementers-community/) to learn more about official membership in DQIC..

 It is important to recognize that commitership is a privilege, not a right.
 That privilege must be earned and once earned it can be removed by the DSC (see next section) in extreme circumstances.
 However, under normal circumstances committership exists for as long as the committer wishes to continue engaging with the community.